learnbyexample/Ruby_Scripting/chapters/Regular_expressions.md

 <br>

-Examples in this chapter will deal with *ASCII* characters only unless otherwise specified
+* Examples in this chapter will deal with *ASCII* characters only unless otherwise specified
+* Some features are not documented on [ruby-doc: Regexp](https://ruby-doc.org/core-2.5.0/Regexp.html), see [Onigmo regular expressions library](https://github.com/k-takata/Onigmo/blob/master/doc/RE) for such cases

 <br>